9.4 Raising awareness about global issues

 - active and responsible participation in the democratic development of society

-- the development of social and civil competencies through civil education which provide young people with the means to successfully fulfill their civil role and advance society as a whole
+- the development of social and civil competencies through civil education which provide young people with the means to successfully fulfil their civil role and advance society as a whole

 - promoting a culture of non-violence on the level of primary and secondary education

-In formal education, global problems are included in all education levels, most often with an interdisciplinary approach because of their nature.
+In formal education, global problems are analysed on all education levels, most often with an interdisciplinary approach because of their nature.
 Primary and secondary education covers these problems across varied subjects (Science and social studies, geography, biology, sociology, psychology, politics and economy, Croatian language and literature, history).

-The proposed national curriculum for gymnasium education (Prijedlog nacionalnog kurikuluma za gimnazijsko obrazovanje) as part of the comprehensive education reform envisages further development of new content and methods.
+The proposed curricular reform (prijedlog nacionalnog kurikuluma za gimnazijsko obrazovanje) as part of the comprehensive education reform envisages further development of new content and methods.
 For example, in the humanities and social sciences area of curriculum, the following topics are envisaged: